microsoft/iot-curriculum/labs/iot/environment-monitor/steps/add-more-sensors.md

 In this step you will see how to add more sensors to the project to capture more data.

+This is just for information only, if you don't want to add more sensors, proceed to the [next step](./clean-up.md) where you will clean up your resources.

 ## Grove Pi+ Sensors and controllers

 This lab is based around the Grove Pi+ Starter Kit, and this kit comes with a range of sensors and controllers that can be added to the environment monitor.